Who is eligible to apply for The Beacon Fellowship?

-Beacon is an investment like any other.
-The returns are both immediate and long-term: get the immediate joy of being abroad and working on a challenging project, and also leverage the experience for future internships and jobs.
+Beacon is an investment like any similar program.
+The returns are both short and long-term: get the immediate joy of being abroad and working on a challenging project, and also leverage the experience for future internships and jobs.

 When do I have to apply by?

 That depends on which Fellowship you go on and when you have requested the application due to our rolling admissions process.
 Click below to find out more about our program dates:

 What do Fellows go on to do after Beacon?